BGLV

 MEET THE FOUNDER

 Born on the Northside of St. Louis, MO, Alexandria Sade’s musical journey began with her aunt’s soulful oldies.
-As a child, she would eagerly wait for her aunt to come home, then drag her by the hand to explore her cherished album collection.
-Her father’s eclectic taste introduced her to West Coast hip-hop like Snoop Dogg, DJ Quik and Digital Underground, as well as the electronic grooves of Kraftwerk.
-Her mother’s love for smooth jazz and the timeless sounds of Sade—her middle namesake—added elegance and depth to her musical palate.
-Alexandria’s artistic path also included playing the flute and piano while balancing her passion for tennis.
+As a child, she would eagerly wait for her aunt to come home, then pull her toward her cherished album collection.
+Her father’s eclectic taste introduced her to West Coast hip-hop like DJ Quik and Digital Underground as well as the electronic grooves of Kraftwerk.
+Her mother’s love for smooth jazz and the timeless sounds of Sade (her middle namesake) added elegance and depth to her musical palate.
+Alongside her love for music, Alexandria played the flute and piano while balancing her passion for tennis and actively engaging in the St. Louis City Black community, earning local accolades that pushed her community-building mission forward.

-With a vision to expand the BGLV collective into a thriving team, she is committed to building an archive of the cultural legacy piece by piece, creating a space where Black women can connect through stories of music discovery, black heritage and preserving the art of vinyl records.
+With a vision to expand BGLV into a thriving global collective, she is committed to building an archive of cultural legacy piece by piece, creating a space where Black women can connect through stories of music discovery and our Black heritage within the art of vinyl records and beyond.